particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 There are other overloads that take a `Context` which allows you to pass additional data to the callback but because `publish_callback` is a `std::function` you can also use lamba capture to pass additional data to your callback.

+--}}

 ### DiskQueue

+Combining `CloudService` and `DiskQueue` classes makes it possible to implement your own event queue.
+This is separate from the Edge event queue, and can have its own settings.
+It does, however, handle